sstott09/14-HandlebarBurger/README.md

 ## About
 This is a full stack deployed website that allows the user to "create" and "eat" burgers using MySQL, Node, Express, Handlebars and ORM.
 The user can enter a burger into the "Create a Burger" text box, hit submit, and that burger will then appear in a list of available "Not Devoured" burgers.
 The user can then "eat" the burger which sends it into a list of "devoured burgers".

-## App Use & Purpose
+## Functionality
 Upon accessing the app, you will be be directed to the one and only landing page.
-From here it will call all existing burgers in the SQL database and will persist from any users before..
+From here it will call all existing burgers in the SQL database and will persist from any users before.

-## Functionality

 **Landing Page**<br>
 ![Alt Text](https://github.com/sstott09/14-HandlebarBurger/blob/master/public/assets/images/build-a-burger_landing-page.png)